ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Numerical features have one encoder, the raw float values coming from the input placeholders are passed through a single neuron for scaling purposes, (optionally) passed through a normalization layer (either `null`, `batch_norm`, or `layer_norm`) and returned as outputs.
 Inputs are of size `b` while outputs are fo size `b x 1` where b is the batch size.

-he available encoder parameters arehe available encoder parameters are
+The available encoder parameters are:

 - `norm'` (default `null`): norm to apply after the single neuron.
 It can be `null`, `batch` or `layer`.
 - `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.